Brontosaurus: Second Dinosaur Rush and skull issue

 In 1909, an Apatosaurus skull was found, during the first expedition to what would become the Carnegie Quarry at Dinosaur National Monument, led by Earl Douglass.
 The skull was found a few meters away from a skeleton (specimen CM 3018) identified as the new species Apatosaurus louisae.
-The skull was designated CM 11162, and was very similar to the skull of Diplodocus.
-It was accepted as belonging to the Apatosaurus specimen by Douglass and Carnegie Museum director William H. Holland, although other scientists, most notably Osborn, rejected this identification.
+The skull was designated CM 11162 and was very similar to the skull of Diplodocus.
+It was accepted as belonging to the Apatosaurus specimen by Douglass and Carnegie Museum director William J. Holland, although other scientists, most notably Osborn, rejected this identification.
 Holland defended his view in 1914 in an address to the Paleontological Society of America, yet he left the Carnegie Museum mount headless.
 While some thought Holland was attempting to avoid conflict with Osborn, others suspected that Holland was waiting until an articulated skull and neck were found to confirm the association of the skull and skeleton.
 After Holland's death in 1934, a cast of a Camarasaurus skull was placed on the mount by museum staff.

 Skull correction, resurgent discoveries, and reassessment

-No apatosaurine skull was mentioned in literature until the 1970s, when John Stanton McIntosh and David Berman redescribed the skulls of Diplodocus and Apatosaurus in 1975.
-They found that though he never published his opinion, Holland was almost certainly correct, that Apatosaurus (and Brontosaurus) had a Diplodocus-like skull.
-According to them, many skulls long thought to pertain to Diplodocus might instead be those of Apatosaurus.
+No apatosaurine skull was mentioned in the literature until the 1970s when John Stanton McIntosh and David Berman redescribed the skulls of Diplodocus and Apatosaurus in 1975.
+They found that though he never published his opinion, Holland was almost certainly correct in that Apatosaurus and Brontosaurus had a Diplodocus-like skull.
+According to them, many skulls long thought to belong to Diplodocus might instead be those of Apatosaurus.
 They reassigned multiple skulls to Apatosaurus based on associated and closely associated vertebrae.
-Though they supported Holland, Apatosaurus was noted to possibly have possessed a Camarasaurus-like skull, based on a disarticulated Camarasaurus-like tooth found at the precise site where an Apatosaurus specimen was found years before.
+Though they supported Holland, Apatosaurus was falsely theorized to possibly have possessed a Camarasaurus-like skull, based on a disarticulated Camarasaurus-like tooth found at the precise site where an Apatosaurus specimen was found years before.
+However, this tooth does not come from Apatosaurus.
 On October 20, 1979, after the publications by McIntosh and Berman, the first skull of an Apatosaurus was mounted on a skeleton in a museum, that of the Carnegie.
 In 1995, the American Museum of Natural History followed suit, and unveiled their remounted skeleton (now labelled Apatosaurus excelsus) with a corrected tail and a new skull cast from A. louisae.
-In 1998, Robert T. Bakker referred a skull and mandible of an Apatosaurine from Como Bluff to Brontosaurus excelsus (TATE 099-01), though the skull is still undescribed.
+In 1998, Robert T. Bakker referred a skull and mandible of an apatosaurine from Como Bluff to Brontosaurus excelsus (TATE 099-01), though the skull is still undescribed.
 In 2011, the first specimen of Apatosaurus where a skull was found articulated with its cervical vertebrae was described.
 This specimen, CMC VP 7180, was found to differ in both skull and neck features from A. louisae, and the specimen was found to have a majority of features related to those of A. ajax.